oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     :align: center
     :figclass: align-center

-    Fig.3: Correlation between temperature hub and monitored EER with overestimation showing a quality grade of 0.25 (left), quality grade of 0.30 with least error (middle) and with underestimation connected to a quality grade of 0.35 (right).
+    Fig.3: Correlation between residual and temperature hub showing a quality grade of 0.25 (left), quality grade of 0.30 with least error (middle) and a quality grade of 0.35 (right).

 The histogram in Fig.4 depicts that most of the calculated coefficients have small deviations with the quality grade of 0.30 (middle).
 Based on the left graph it gets clear that the average calculated EER decreases with lower quality grades